wgilpin/techtree/README.md

     **Using `uv` (recommended):**
     ```bash
-    uv pip install -r requirements.txt
+    uv pip install -r pyproject.toml
     ```
-    If `requirements.txt` does not exist, you can install the dependencies directly:
+    Or, you can install the dependencies directly:
     ```bash
-    uv pip install google-generativeai python-dotenv langgraph
+    uv pip install google-generativeai python-dotenv langgraph streamlit
-    ```

-    **Using `pip`:**
-    ```bash
-    pip install -r requirements.txt
-    ```
-    If `requirements.txt` does not exist, you can install the dependencies directly:
-    ```bash
-    pip install google-generativeai python-dotenv langgraph
     ```

 4.  **Create a `.env` file:**